2021-04-15

 Oral microbiome another path to better therapeutics

 “Over 90% of people throughout the world will have cavities, and both as a child and as an adult periodontal disease throughout the world is hitting almost about 50% of adults in the US.
 It's well over 40% as of a 2017 study.
 Oral Candidiasis is a smaller percent of the population, but it's extremely recurrent in the people who have it.
-And it is really a problem because not only are these pervasive chronic and or recurrent, but the treatments are also awful. - Dr. Brian Klei
+And it is really a problem because not only are these pervasive chronic and or recurrent, but the treatments are also awful.” - Dr. Brian Klein

-As Dr. Klein describes in the quote above, the majority of the population will experience dental cavitieswhich can lead to other serious oral diseases which may require expensive and painful surgeries as the only treatment options
+As Dr. Klein describes in the quote above, the majority of the population will experience dental cavities, which can lead to other serious oral diseases which may require expensive and painful surgeries as the only treatment options.

 "So, if those are your only real treatments, you know you're going to want something else in this space.
-Once we get past this, we will be able to treat this large swath of people by giving them better therapeutics. - Dr. Brian Klein
+Once we get past this, we will be able to treat this large swath of people by giving them better therapeutics.” - Dr. Brian Klein

 De-risking microbiome workflows